traefik/hub/WALKTHROUGH.md

 credentials can be visible to any observer when using HTTP.
 It uses hard-coded credentials, potentially giving more authorization than required for a specific use case.

+API keys are a convenient and more secure way to protect endpoints.
+The API Key can be required in an HTTP header, cookie, or query parameter.

-Nowadays, those issues are addressed when using [JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
-A JWT can be cryptographically verified, detach authentication from user credentials, and has an issue and expiration date.
-JWT can be used with Traefik Hub API Gateway, so let's upgrade our setup to Traefik Hub
+For more advanced use cases, [JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519) can be used.
+A JWT can be cryptographically verified, it detaches authentication from user credentials and has an issue and expiration date.

+API Key and JWT can be used with Traefik Hub API Gateway, so let's upgrade our setup to Traefik Hub.

 ## Step 2: Upgrade Traefik Proxy to Traefik Hub API Gateway